JarIsCoding/socialdashboard/README.md

-// Your name
+// Your name - Jared Ly

-// Date Revised: This is the last day you saved.

-// Exercise or Lab name

-// Brief Description of what you did.

-// You can add multiple dates with description.
+// Date Revised - 3/22/24

+// Social DashBoard

+// used a component and used style guide to complete design based on observation with the ts framework

 // Peer Review: Joseph Poncini - Site overall looks very impressive.
 On desktop I think you nailed the sizing and spacing between the different Cards.
 As far as file structure goes you could probably make your code a lot better of a place to be in and debug if you compartementalize it a bit more.
 The cards on the tops for example all have the same format so they couldve been a component and then you just pass in the info you need with props.